Sukhothai Sukhothai Province, Thailand Travel Guide

 Opportunities to observe or participate in making traditional items exist in community-based tourism villages, offering a hands-on experience of local artisanship.

-Savor the regional specialty.
+Savor the local specialty.

 Exploring the lively Sukhothai Night Market, with its myriad of sights, sounds, and smells, delivers an immersive experience into local culinary culture and social life.